 Our article, How to Keep Track of Business Expenses, gives 4 steps about how to track accurately.
 Tips include keeping personal and business expenses separate, choosing the right method to calculate, and keeping an eye on tax deductible expenses.

 3. Cash balance

-A low cash balance is an indicator of a company that isn’t doing well financially.
+A low cash balance, perhaps as indicated on a cash flow statement, is an indicator of a company that isn’t doing well financially.
 Revenue could be increasing but if you just reinvest into the company, you’ll find yourself cash poor.
 For example, if you need additional inventory, equipment, or staffing, you won’t be in a position to cover those costs.
 Poor cash flow is one of the main reasons for small business failure.
 The SmartBiz blog has a number of articles that can help here.

 4. Debt ratio

 This formula measures how much your business owes vs. how much your business is worth and is expressed as a decimal or percentage.